Neck pain can make even the simplest tasks feel difficult — from turning your head while driving to sitting comfortably at your desk.

 4. Postural Retraining

-Postural retraining is an extremely important part of helping your recover as well as prevents a reoccurring injury.
+Postural retraining is a crucial part of your recovery, as well as prevention of recurring injuries.

 Your physical therapist can suggest changes to your workstation and home habits in order to promote good posture.

-They can also help you learn how to safely bend, reach, and lift throughout the day.
+They can also help you practice how to safely bend, reach, and lift throughout the day.

 5. Manual Therapy

-Your physical therapist might use techniques, such as manual cervical traction or gentle massage, to help your muscles relax and reduce tension.
+Your physical therapist might use these techniques, such as manual cervical traction or gentle soft-tissue manipulation, to help your muscles relax and reduce tension.

 Washington, DC 20005